mxahan/mxahan.github.io/_posts/2022-05-12-DNN_Architectures_Losses_Papers.md

 ## 2021

+1. Li, Duo, Jie Hu, Changhu Wang, Xiangtai Li, Qi She, Lei Zhu, Tong Zhang, and Qifeng Chen.
+"Involution: Inverting the inherence of convolution for visual recognition."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 12321-12330.
+2021.
+  - inherent principles of standard convolution for vision tasks, specifically spatialagnostic and channel-specific.
+  - TP: Involution: a novel atomic operation for deep neural networks by inverting the aforementioned design principles of convolution
+    - Claim: Involution is a simple instantiation of the attention.
+  - involution operator could be leveraged as fundamental bricks to build the new generation of neural networks for visual recognition

 1. Liu, Ze, Jia Ning, Yue Cao, Yixuan Wei, Zheng Zhang, Stephen Lin, and Han Hu.
 "Video Swin Transformer." arXiv preprint arXiv:2106.13230 (2021).